nshaibu/Pointy-lang/pointy_lang_v100.md

 ### 8.3 Error Information Piping

-Error details can be piped to error handling events:
+Error details can be piped to error-handling events:

 ```
 ValidatePayment (0 |-> LogPaymentError -> NotifyCustomer, 1 -> ProcessOrder)